The bound mass of Dehnen models with centrally peaked star formation efficiency: Introduction

-also varies radially, grows towards the cluster center and decreases with radius, since cumulative mass of the residual gas grows faster with radius than that of stars.
+also varies radially, decreasing with radius, since the cumulative mass of the residual gas grows faster with radius than that of stars.
 Especially, in the case of \citet{Adams2000}, when the residual gas density is $\rho_\mathrm{gas}\propto r^{-2}$, $\mathrm{SFE_r}(r)$ continuously decreases with radius, because the residual gas mass diverges.
 Therefore \citet{Adams2000} introduced the outer truncation radius, where stellar density $\rho_\star$ becomes zero in his models, to measure SFE.
 However, depending on the density profile applied for stars, this kind of truncation radius can be as large as $+\infty$ (e.g. for the Plummer model).

 \citet{Smith+11} proposed the formation of clusters through hierarchical merger of sub-structured clusters within different residual gas backgrounds.
 They considered cluster models with $\mathrm{SFE_{tot}}=0.20$ where stars are distributed within fractal sub-clusters \citep{GoodwinWhitworth2004} or clumpy Plummer spheres, and arbitrarily chosen different gaseous backgrounds (from the Plummer to homogeneous spheres).